 Yanira Collado is an artist who lives and works in Miami, FL.
-Collado's artist residency fellowships include Bridge Red Art Center, North Miami, FL (2013-present), and Project Row Houses, Houston, TX (2015).
-She was awarded first place in the 2013 South Florida Biennial at the Art and Cultural Center/Hollywood, FL.
-Her work has been featured in numerous group shows, including Monarchs at Museum of Contemporary Art, North Miami, FL (2018); Connectivity, Deconstruction, Patricia & Phillip Frost Art Museum, Florida International University, Miami, FL (2018); Transmissions, The Franklin, Chicago, IL (2016); Dirt, Florida Atlantic University, Boca Raton, FL (2016); and Ascent: Black Women's Expressions, Nova University, Ft.
-Lauderdale, FL (2015).
-In 2016, Collado had a one-person exhibit at Museum of Art + Design at Miami Dade College, in collaboration with Bridge Red Studios.
+She studied at the School of the Art Institute of Chicago.
+Collado's artist residency fellowships include the African Heritage Cultural Center, Liberty City, FL (2011-12).
+She was awarded first place in the 2013 South Florida Biennial at the Art and Cultural Center/Hollywood, FL, and is a 2018 recipient of the Joan Mitchell Foundation Painters & Sculptors Grant.
+Her work has been featured in numerous group shows, including Fragment at Emerson Dorsch Gallery, Miami, FL (2019); Sacred Geometries at Project Row Houses, Houston, TX (2019); Monarchs at Museum of Contemporary Art, North Miami, FL (2018); and Connectivity, Deconstruction, Patricia & Phillip Frost Art Museum, Florida International University, Miami, FL (2018).
+Collado’s solo exhibitions include Penumbras at Under the Bridge Art Space, Miami, FL (2018) and Original Condition at Museum of Art + Design at Miami Dade College, in collaboration with Bridge Red Studios (2016).

 I am interested in concepts that allude to the restoration of things once muted due to the paradoxes in time.
 These perceptions are summoned through materials with inherent geographic histories, processes, and economies that imply varying degrees of personalized and public memory.
 My work attempts to assemble a visual language that reconciles the process in which the history of this information is recorded, stored, and retrieved.”